singing 'bout satan

 80% of the voters in the congressional district along that stretch of 365 voted for Donald Trump in November 2016.
 The remaining 20% there must shiver and quake, or at least keep their political opinions to themselves, just as part-time residents like I do, unless kindred souls are around.
 Besides, I go up there to do the chores, push a mower across an acre or two, and when finished, enjoy the quiet, with Hank Williams singing his lonesome blues on the CD player inside.
 Just rock to the music on the porch; don’t rock the boat.

 Arriving back home, where our local precinct went for Hillary Clinton by numbers approaching 90%, I stop in front of the TV with the ubiquitous CNN on, bringing news of violence at a White Nationalists rally in Charlottesville, Virginia.
-Counter-protestors showed up to shout down the racists.
+Counter-protesters showed up to shout down the racists.
 Charlottesville, like my community, is a liberal enclave, where voters chose Clinton by a wide margin.
 And so Charlottesville is invaded by riffraff with their Confederate and Nazi flags, spewing hatred and getting physical with those who say this sort of behavior isn’t welcome here.
 But they would hear nothing like that.
 Scout Finch wouldn’t be able to shame these 21st Century Bob Ewells.
 Instead, it’s America that’s shamed.

 Already the United States of America had just gone through its most tense week since 9/11.
 The President of the United States, the aforementioned Donald Trump, had spent the past several days sabre-rattling, shaking up the world with his talk of nuclear war with North Korea.
 Trump, who never recovered from a severe case of arrested development before entering grade school, was stepping across the line that former presidents would never approach, at least not publicly.
-But these are very different days.
+But the days are different now.
 Trump makes them so.
 Like the rabble gathered in Charlottesville, 62,984,825 U.S. citizens, so distressed by eight years of the nation’s first black president, decided they must take their country back.
 As if this was Romania in the early ’90s.
 The hard-core Trumpers want to take their country back alright, way back to the 1850s, when the Barack Obamas of the world were kept in their place, shackled and chained when necessary.

 Could Be The Fuhrer … With his campaign slogan, “Make America Great Again,” Trump was widely thought to be harking back to the 1950s, not one hundred years prior, when James Buchanan was president.
-The shackles and chains of the 1950s were the Jim Crow laws, which were coming to an end, but still there was enough legally-enforced segregation for many Trumpers to look at that decade as the last golden age for America.
+The shackles and chains of the 1950s were the Jim Crow laws, which were coming to an end, but still there was enough legally-enforced segregation for many Trumpers to look at that decade as America’s last golden age.
 Trump didn’t have to say it, his messages and the company he kept more than implied it.
 Always the salesman, he could persuade moderate Republicans (known to exist here and there) he wanted to be president for all Americans.
 Never mind such company as Steve Bannon, friend to hate-mongers.
 As with Satan in Bob Dylan’s song, “Man of Peace,” Trump’s “got a sweet gift of gab” and “a harmonious tongue.”
 He knows “every song of love that ever has been sung.”
 Or at least Trump thinks he does.

 Written in 1983, the same year Trump Tower opened in Midtown Manhattan, “Man of Peace” has Satan swaggering through your door.
 He lays on the BS, with compliments and accolades flowing freely.
 If he thinks your cause is worthy of his support; he’ll write out a check here and now.
 Dylan’s Satan is endowed with all the blustering characteristics easily associated with Trump.